Smoke alarm supports for adults who are deaf or hard of hearing

 • any systems in place for other residents in the home with similar needs

-Case example 2
+Case example

-Sarah’s husband is a very heavy sleeper and travels regularly for work.
-Sarah worries she won’t know if the smoke alarm is triggered at night or when her husband is away.
+Although Sarah can communicate, she cannot hear the standard audible smoke alarms in her home.
+Sarah’s husband travels regularly for work.
+Sarah worries she won’t know if the smoke alarm is triggered when her husband is away.

 Sarah’s audiologist recommends a smoke alarm that sends a signal to a vibration pad under her pillow, a strobe light for visual notification and a tactile pager that vibrates when she cannot see the strobe light or is outside entertaining.
+Sarah asks the NDIS to fund this smoke alarm.

 Based on the information, they determine the smoke alarm is reasonable and necessary, because:

-• it is related to Sarah’s disability
+• it is a NDIS support that relates to Sarah’s disability

 • it’s not reasonable for Sarah to be reliant on her husband and children to alert her each time the alarm is triggered